square/workflow-swift/Samples/Tutorial/Tutorial5.md

             }
             .send(action: .new)
             .verifyOutput { output in
-                // The`.new` action should emit a `.newTodo` output. switch output {
+                // THe `.new` action should emit a `.newTodo` output. switch output {
                 case .newTodo:
                     break  // Expected
                 default:
                     XCTFail("Expected an output of `.newTodo`")
                 }
             }
     }
 }
 ```